All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Lose weight at a steady pace.
 Rapid weight loss is the main trigger.
 Work with your provider to find a dosing schedule that produces consistent but gradual results.
 Losing 1-2 pounds per week is generally easier on your body than dropping 4-5 pounds per week.

 Consider key supplements.
 Biotin (B7) supports keratin production.
 Iron and zinc deficiencies can worsen hair shedding.
 Vitamin D plays a role in hair follicle cycling.
-Talk to your provider before starting any supplement to make sure it is right for you.
+Talk to your provider before starting any supplement to make sure it's right for you.

 Be gentle with your hair.
 Avoid tight hairstyles, excessive heat styling, and harsh chemical treatments during this period.
 Use a wide-tooth comb and let your hair air dry when possible.

-Ready to discuss your treatment plan? about optimizing your semaglutide protocol.
+Ready to discuss your treatment plan? about improving your semaglutide protocol.

 The reassuring part about telogen effluvium is that it resolves on its own.
 Once your weight stabilizes and your body adjusts to its new calorie intake, the hair follicles cycle back into the growth phase.